Machine100/AngularThings/README.md

 # AngularThings

-A CRUD app.
+A reactive CRUD app.

 Firebase on back end.

 Has authentication implemented.

 Implements 2 Angular services: one for authentication, and a second to perform database requests.

-Uses Observables to make the app fully reactive - no REST calls.
+Uses Observables to make back end requests - no REST calls.